 Power and water are located at the seawall end of each dock.
 Please do not disconnect any power lines or connect to private power receptacles placed by members at their vessels without their specific agreement.
 Many vessels have onboard power consumption and interruption could cause damage to their batteries.
 The water is potable; however, the Club pays for water use and restricts visitor’s water use to filling water tanks.
 Visitors may not use the water for boat washing.

-The Municipality operates Fuel and Pump-out facilities on the Southeast shore of the Harbour.
+The former Municipal operated Fuel and Pump-out facilities on the Southeast shore of the Harbour is under new management.
 The Club does not have such facilities.